Quantum Optimization Heuristics with an Application to Knapsack Problems: xQAOA for Knapsack Problems

 \subsubsection{Biased Two Qubit Mixers}

 The Copula Mixer of Section~\ref{sec:copula_mixers} allows us to extend the Hourglass mixer to induce entanglement in the output state.

-Glover in \cite{Glover} poionted out that rather than evaluating each knapsack item individually just by its ratio $r_i{=}v_i/w_i$, it is sometimes more advantageous to consider jointly multiple items at a time.
+Glover in \cite{Glover} pointed out that rather than evaluating each knapsack item individually just by its ratio $r_i{=}v_i/w_i$, it is sometimes more advantageous to consider jointly multiple items at a time.
 Adding the knapsack items with the very highest ratios may be a good greedy strategy for the first items, however, as the knapsack gets filled up, we run into problems.
-Consider the following example from \cite{Glover}:

-Only one of these two items can fit in the knapsack, however, by using ratio as the sole heuristic, we will always favor the worse item $x_a$.
+Consider the following example from \cite{Glover} where we want to maximize $2 x_a + 100 x_b$, subject to: $1x_a + 51x_b \leq 51$.
+Only one of these two items can fit in the knapsack, however, by using the ratio as the sole heuristic, we will always favor the worse item $x_a$.

 Motivated by this example, we propose to anti-correlate bits with ratios that are close.
 Consider the variables $x_1, x_2, \hdots, x_n$ ordered in descending order by ``bang-for-buck" ratio such that $r_i \ge r_{i+1}$.
 We use the Ring Copula mixer (\S \ref{sec:copula_mixers}) to anti-correlate all pairs of neighboring qubits, by setting the correlation parameter $\theta$ to a negative value for all such pairs.